top of page

-The aim of proportional representation is to produce a legislative body where the voters are represented in proportion to how they voted.
+The aim of any system of proportional representation is to produce a legislative body where the voters are represented in proportion to how they voted.

-PR-STV was the model recommended by the world class BC-Citizens Assembly.
+It was the model recommended by the world-class BC Citizens Assembly (they called it "BC-STV").
 Their top three values were proportional representation, local representation and voter choice.
-They also felt STV might reduce the iron grip of parties over candidates and MPs.
+They also felt that BC-STV might reduce the iron grip of parties over candidates and MPs.
 In 2005, 58% of voters in BC chose BC-STV.

-PR-STV is a candidate centered PR system that delivers proportional results along party lines, while giving voters the most say over which individuals are elected.
+Proportional ranked choice voting is a candidate centered PR system that delivers proportional results along party lines, while giving voters the most say over which individuals within each party are elected.